JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 `$ terraform destroy`

 ## Caveats
-The modules build resources that will cost some money but should be minimal for the demo.

-No overlapping CIDR detection or validation.

-Tiered VPC-NG:
-- NATGWs can be built within a public subnet (only one allowed per AZ) with `natgw = true` to route private IPv4 subnets in the same AZ to the internet.
-- EIGW is similar to NATGW but for IPv6 subnets but there can only be EIGW per VPC so any AZ with `eigw = true` is opt-in for private IPv6 subnets per AZ to route to the internet.
-- IGW auto toggles based on if public subnets (ipv4 or ipv6) are defined.

-Centralized Router will generate routes for VPCs with IPv4 network cidrs, IPv4 secondary cidrs, and IPv6 cidrs.

-Important:

-Full teardown (destroy) mostly works (see below).
+Full teardown (destroy) mostly works.
 TF AWS Provider has a bug when a VPC is using an IPv6 allocation from IPAM Advanced Tier.
 When the VPC is being deleted via Terraform it will time out 15+ min to get a failed apply with `Error: waiting for EC2 VPC IPAM Pool Allocation delete: found resource`.
 However when actual behavior is that the VPC is deleted but ends up being a failed TF apply with ipam errors.
 AWS wont release the ipv6 cidr allocations right away (30+ min w/ advanced tier, 24hrs+ with free tier) because it thinks the vpc still exists.
 Not allowed to manually delete the cidr allocation via console or api so can not release or reuse the allocation until AWS decides to auto release them.

 You can Ctrl-C to kill the apply when it tries to delete the vpcs (last step in destroy) or wait until the apply timeout (it will fail).
 Then if you apply the vpcs again `terraform apply